socsieng/sendkeys/README.md

 A mouse drag be initiated with: `<d:[x1,y1,]x2,y2[:duration][:button[:modifiers]]>`

-The structure argument structure is similar to moving the mouse cursor.
+The argument structure is similar to moving the mouse cursor.

 - `x1` and `y1` are optional x and y coordinates to start the drage.
 Defaults to the current mouse position.
 - `x2` and `y2` are x and y coordinates to end the drag.
 These values are required.